-I rather prefer Psychologist Robert Provine’s theory, “Laughter is a mechanism everyone has.
+Psychologist Robert Provine’s theory is that, “Laughter is a mechanism everyone has.
 It is a part of universal human vocabulary.
 There are thousands of languages, hundreds of thousands of dialects, but everyone speaks laughter in pretty much the same way.”
 Babies have the ability to laugh before they ever speak.
 Children who are born blind and deaf still retain the ability to laugh.
-In other words, when you have nothing else, you will still always have the ability to laugh.
+In other words, when you have nothing else, you will still have the ability to laugh.

 We can continue, of course, to other functions of laughter.
 It is a highly sophisticated social signaling system which helps people bond and negotiate.
 It is used as a signal for being part of a group— signaling acceptance and positive interactions with others.
 Laughter is also contagious, and the laughter of one person can itself provoke laughter from others as a positive feedback.
-It can also be triggered by embarrassment and other social discomforts which would take a whole lot of other research altogether, so let’s concentrate on happy laughter for now.
+It can also be triggered by embarrassment and other social discomforts which would take a whole lot of other less pleasant research altogether.

 One Australian aboriginal creation myth believed that, in the beginning, we were all sleeping and dreaming, and the world was silent and empty.
-The first thing to awake was a rainbow serpent, and she emerged from the ground, intent on shaking things up (she was quite sassy, you see).
+The first thing to awake was a rainbow serpent, and she emerged from the ground.
 She started waking creatures up, one by one, starting with the frogs.
 Still, she realized that this new world needed water, all of which was contained in the bellies of the frogs.
 Therefore, the serpent quickly came up with a solution.

 Another Aboriginal myth says that a long time ago, only the moon and stars lighted the Earth.
 No one had ever felt the warmth or seen the light of the sun.
 The spirits who lived in the sky looked down on all the birds and beasts, concerned that the creatures were not happy.
 One day they decided that the world needed more light.
 So they collected wood and began to stack higher and higher and higher.
 When the wood was stacked so high they could no longer see the top, the spirits light a fire.